Music of Germany: Electronic music and techno

 Germany has the largest electronic music scene in the world and has a long tradition in and influence on almost all genres of electronic music.
 The band Kraftwerk was one of the first bands in the world to make music entirely on electronic equipment, and the band Tangerine Dream is often credited as being among the originators and primary influences of the "Berlin School" of electronic music, which would later influence trance music.
 Some other bands like Liaisons Dangereuses, Tyske Ludder, Deutsch Amerikanische Freundschaft and Die Krupps created a style later called Electronic body music.
 Recently a few electronica artists have become successful in the mainstream, such as Monika Kruse, Marusha, Blümchen and MIA.
 Artists on the cutting edge of German-language techno include Klee.
 Both Einstürzende Neubauten (collapsing new buildings, translated literally) and KMFDM (no pity for the majority, translated literally) are considered by many industrial and electronic music fans as the godfathers of their genre.
 Their sounds developed the modern styles of groups such as NIN, Marilyn Manson, Rammstein, and New Order.
 Einstürzende Neubauten can be recognized by their Prince-esque logo, which has been subliminally fused into several mainstream American movies (such as a tattoo in the movie Bug, directed by William Friedkin, starring Harry Connick Jr.).
 KMFDM has released many songs in English, making them more accessible to their huge American and worldwide audience.

 In the 1990s, Germany was one of the most successful contributors to the Eurodance genre, with notable German-based acts including Real McCoy, Snap!, Culture Beat, La Bouche, Captain Jack, Captain Hollywood Project, Fun Factory, Masterboy and Haddaway.

-Since 2006 producer and DJ Paul Kalkbrenner gained popularity in Germany.
-He nowadays is one of the most famous performers of electronic music.

 Trance music is a style of electronic music that originated in Germany in the very late 1980s and early 1990s, upon German unification.
 Following the development of trance music in Germany, many Trance genres stemmed from the original trance music and most trance genres developed in Germany, most notably "Anthem trance" or also called "uplifting" or "epic" trance, progressive trance, and "Ambient trance".

-One of the most notable event referring to this scene was the Love Parade festival with up to 1.5 million participants from all over the world.

-Scooter are by far the most successful German dance act, having found huge national and international success.

-In recent years, German DJs have found worldwide success in the popular edm genre, most notably Paul Kalkbrenner, Cascada, Felix Jaehn and Robin Schulz.

-Other popular and influential German DJs and dance projects include Paul van Dyk, WestBam, DJ Quicksilver, ATB, Ian Pooley, Jam & Spoon, Lexy & K-Paul, Blank & Jones, Sven Väth, Dune, ItaloBrothers, Groove Coverage, Novaspace, International Pony and Anthony Rother.